HealthInnovators/MedChat-AI/README.md

 - **Bug Fixes:** Identifying and fixing bugs to ensure the reliability of the model.

 ### Getting Started:
-To get started with OpenHealthChatLLM, follow these steps:
+To get started with MedChat AI, follow these steps:
 1. Clone the repository: `git clone https://github.com/HealthInnovators/OpenHealthChatLLM`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Explore the documentation to understand how to use and contribute to OpenHealthChatLLM.

 ### License:
-OpenHealthChatLLM is licensed under the MIT License.
+MedChat AI is licensed under the MIT License.

 ### Contact:
 For inquiries or suggestions, please contact the project maintainers at [kal@healthiai.org](mailto:kal@healthiai.org).

 ### Disclaimer:
-OpenHealthChatLLM is a research project and should not be used as a substitute for professional medical advice.
+MedChat AI is a research project and should not be used as a substitute for professional medical advice.
 Users are encouraged to consult qualified healthcare professionals for medical concerns and advice.

-### Join us on Discord - https://discord.gg/9abbBV2Gfw